In this article we shall look at zinc; its role in performance and health, and how much is required, notwithstanding some excellent food sources.

-Zinc is an essential mineral, this means your body needs it for survival, yet cannot produce it, therefore you must consume zinc through foods or supplements as you would do with other minerals such as iron.
+Zinc is an essential nutrient, this means your body needs it for survival, yet cannot produce it, therefore you must consume zinc through foods or supplements as you would do with other minerals such as iron.

 The America Gastroenterological Association describes zinc as, “…an essential trace element for human nutrition that is an integral part of many enzyme systems…”.